-The Number of Calendar Days Completed = The Percentage of Title IV Aid Earned
+The Number of Calendar Days Completed

+= The Percentage of Title IV Aid Earned

-The Number of Days in a Quarter = The Percentage of Title IV Aid Earned
+The Number of Days in a Quarter

 However, the student receives 100 percent of the funds if they have attended more than 60 percent of class.

 If funds are remaining after tuition and fees are deducted from Title IV funds, then a check for the remainder will be issued prior to the end of the quarter.
 Samples of this policy are available upon request from the financial aid office.